Dominican Citizenship & Nationality Services

 How long does the citizenship by descent process take?

-Typically about 6 weeks from the moment that we lodge your transcription request.
-Depending on the documentation you have available, it may take us a couple of weeks to locate documents that you are missing.
+Typically about 6 weeks from the moment we lodge your transcription request.
+Depending on your documentation, it may take longer if records need to be located.

 Can I hold dual citizenship with the Dominican Republic?

 Yes, the Dominican Republic allows dual citizenship.
-You can maintain your current citizenship while becoming a Dominican citizen.
-However, check your home country's laws as some countries have restrictions on dual citizenship.
+You can keep your current nationality while becoming a Dominican citizen.
+U.S. citizens do not need to renounce U.S. citizenship to hold Dominican nationality.

 Do I need to speak Spanish to apply for Dominican citizenship?

-No, Spanish language skills are not required for citizenship by descent.
-We handle all communications with Dominican authorities in Spanish and provide translations of all documents.
+No. We handle all communications with Dominican authorities in Spanish and provide translations of documents when needed.

-What documents do I need for the Certificate of Nationality?
+What documents are needed for the Certificate of Nationality?

-Requirements vary based on your specific situation.
-Generally, you'll need proof of your current Dominican citizenship, identification documents, and documentation of how you acquired Dominican citizenship.
-We'll provide a detailed list after reviewing your case.
+Requirements vary by case.
+Generally you’ll need proof you are already a Dominican citizen, identification, and documentation of how you obtained nationality.
+We provide a tailored checklist after reviewing your case.

-How far back can I trace Dominican citizenship by descent?
+How far back can I claim Dominican citizenship by descent?

-Generally to your grandparents.
-The key is that there must be an unbroken chain of Dominican citizenship transmission through each generation.
+Usually through your grandparents.
+The key is maintaining an unbroken chain of Dominican citizenship transmission through each generation.

-My grandfather was Dominican, but my mother was born in the US.
-Can I still become Dominican through descent?
+My grandfather was Dominican, but my mother was born in the U.S. Can I still qualify?

 What if my Dominican parent is deceased?

-We'll need their Dominican birth certificate or cédula, and a death certificate.
-In some cases, we can help locate these documents if you don't have them.
+We can still proceed.
+We’ll need their Dominican birth certificate or cédula and a death certificate.
+Our team can help locate these records if you don’t have them.

 How much do your services cost?

-Our citizenship by descent service costs US$495, assuming you have the necessary documents.
-Certificate of Nationality and Certificate of No Nationality services are priced individually based on complexity.
-We provide a detailed quote after reviewing your case.
+Our citizenship through parents (by descent) service costs US$495 if you already have the main documents.
+Certificates of Nationality and No Nationality are priced individually after we review your case.

 Can I apply if I was born in the Dominican Republic but left as a child?

-If you were born in the Dominican Republic, you are likely already a Dominican citizen.
-We can help you to obtain your Dominican birth certificate which you can then use to obtain your cédula and passport.
+If you were born in the Dominican Republic, you are likely already a Dominican citizen by birth.
+We can help you obtain your Dominican birth certificate, then your cédula and passport.

 What’s the difference between citizenship by descent and naturalization?

-Citizenship by descent is for those who inherit Dominican citizenship through Dominican parents.
-Naturalization is the process of becoming a Dominican citizen through residence, marriage, or other qualifying factors.
-Descent is faster and doesn't require living in the Dominican Republic.
+Citizenship by descent (through parents) is inherited via Dominican family ties.
+Naturalization is a separate process requiring residence, marriage, or other qualifying factors.
+Descent is faster and doesn’t require living in the Dominican Republic.

 Do I need to visit the Dominican Republic to complete the process?